-Driven to create fulfilling environments, Frederick Fisher approaches architecture as a collaborative process.
-Frederick gained stature in the art and academic worlds by designing exceptional spaces for the practice and exhibition of art, as well as for intense, interdisciplinary study.
-Recognition of his legacy of design excellence is reflected in his selection as the 2013 Gold Medal recipient by the Los Angeles Chapter of the American Institute of Architects, the highest honor awarded by each chapter.
+Driven by his innate intellectual curiosity and broad social and cultural perspective, Frederick Fisher, AIA FAAR approaches architecture as a collaborative process.
+Fred gained stature in the art and academic worlds by designing exceptional spaces for the practice and exhibition of art, as well as for interdisciplinary study.
+Recognition of his legacy of design excellence is reflected in his receipt of the 2013 Gold Medal by the Los Angeles Chapter of the American Institute of Architects.
 He is a Fellow of the American Academy in Rome, where he combined his passions for art and architecture in the exploration of museum meaning and design.
-A registered architect since 1978, Fisher received his Bachelor of Arts degree from Oberlin College in Art and Art History and a Master’s of Architecture from UCLA.
-He was Chairman of the Environmental Design Department at Otis College of Art & Design for seven years and is currently Chairman of the Board of Governors.
-Fred is also a Board Member for both the Board of Councilors at USC School of Architecture and the Board of Visitors at the UCLA School of the Arts.
-As founder of FF&P, he directs a practice that prides itself on architecture that is responsive, realistic, responsible, and revelatory.
+A registered architect since 1978, Fred received his Bachelor of Arts degree in Art and Art History from Oberlin College and his Master of Architecture from UCLA.
+He was Chairman of the Environmental Design Department at Otis College of Art &, and is Chairman of the Board of Governors.
+He is also a Board Member for the Board of Councilors at USC School of Architecture, the Board of Visitors at the UCLA School of the Arts, the Ojai Music Festival, and Lawrence University.
+As Founding Partner, Fred directs a practice that prides itself on architecture that is responsive, realistic, responsible, and revelatory.
 “If you make something that brings people pleasure and fulfillment,” he says, “then you’ve done your job as an architect.”

 A native of Japan and a graduate of SCI-Arc, Takashige Ikawa is both precise and poetic.
 Perhaps due to his early training as a photographer, he sees architecture as a series of emotional moments to be connected through space and time.
 Whether designing a house, an exhibition, or a large creative workspace, Taka immerses himself in context and the spirit of a place.
 The results are diverse, but consistently thoughtful and thought-through.